MooersLab/rstudiopymolpysnips/README.md

 #### 7. Facilitates combining PyMOL with other software in molecular structure analysis

 Other software can be run from the same notebook during a molecular structure analysis project provided that this is R software or software with Python APIs.
-This can improve the reproducibility of the computational aspects of your research.
+This capability can improve the reproducibility of the computational aspects of your structural biology research.

 [Return to Table of Contents](#table-of-contents)